yext/pages-starter-react-locations/README.md

 The rest of the files are basic config setup common to many other React projects.
 In this example we've enabled:

-1. Tailwind CSS (which includes PostCSS) - used for easy styling
+1. Tailwind CSS (which leverages PostCSS) - used for easy styling
 1. ESLint - catches errors in your code
 1. Prettier - formats your code (you can add .prettierrc to override any default settings)
 1. TypeScript - adds typing to Javascript for a better developer experience